On the descending central sequence of absolute Galois groups: Introduction

 In \S\S6--10 we build a ``dictionary" between the images under $\Lam_G$ of simple type elements of $\Omega(G)$ and some special group extensions.
 The solutions of the resulting embedding problems correspond to distinguished subgroups of $G$.
 This is then used in \S11 to prove the Main Theorem and the analogous results for $p=2$ in the general setting of profinite groups of Galois relation type.

-Next we study in \S12 the quotient $G/G^{(3)}$ for $G$ of Galois relation type.
-It turns out to encode the basic cohomological information about $G$.
-When $q=2$ and $G=G_F$ is the absolute Galois group of a field $F$ of characteristic $\neq2$, this quotient is the so-called $W$-group of $F$, which is closely related to the Witt ring of $F$.
+In \S12 we study $G/G^{(3)}$ for $G$ of Galois relation type.
 As a corollary we recover some known ``automatic realization" results in Galois theory.
 Our approach seems to provide a good explanation why these curious automatic realization results are true.
 Finally, in \S13 we give examples showing that all the finite groups in our lists are indeed necessary.

+We are grateful to the referee for his/her detailed comments and valuable suggestions.
+We also thank P.\ Deligne, L.\ Moret-Baily, A.\ Shalev, and T.\ Weigel for their interest in this work and their comments related to talks given at the Israel Mathematical Union 2008 conference and the 2008 conference on Profinite Groups in ESI, Vienna.
+Finally, we thank Y.\ Tschinkel for his kind encouragement.